 We are a proud member of the Australian Legal Sector Alliance (AusLSA).
 The AusLSA is an industry-led association working collaboratively to promote best practice sustainability commitments and performance across the legal sector.
 AusLSA's sustainability framework includes sustainable and inclusive workplaces, community support, environmental conservation and responsible governance.

 As part of a commitment to the AusLSA Principles, members of AusLSA are encouraged to measure and monitor their sustainability.
-The 2021 theme of the annual reporting is Transition, the theme reflects on the compelling and urgent social and environmental issues that confront society today and how they challenge us to change.
-Our 2021 annual AusLSA reporting page is here.
+The 2023 theme of the annual reporting is New Paths, the theme acknowledges that humans are resilient and have the inspiring capacity to regather their hope and to refocus their vision to uncover new paths.

 Clyde & Co’s Climate Risk team helps clients to understand how climate change affects their risk profile, to prepare for emerging and future risks, and to capitalise on the opportunities created by the transition to a low-carbon economy.